gsoft-inc/wl-squide/docs/guides/migrate-to-firefly-v9.md

 ### Removed support for deferred routes

 [Deferred registration](../reference/registration/registerLocalModules.md#defer-the-registration-of-navigation-items) functions no longer support route registration; they are now **exclusively** used for **registering navigation items**.
-Since deferred registration functions can now be re-executed whenever global data changes, registering routes in deferred registration functions no longer makes sense as updating the routes registry after the application has bootstrapped could lead to issues.
+Since deferred registration functions can now be re-executed whenever the global data changes, registering routes in deferred registration functions no longer makes sense as updating the routes registry after the application has bootstrapped could lead to issues.

 This change is a significant improvement for Squide's internals, allowing us to eliminate quirks like:

-- Treating unknown routes as `protected`: When a user session initially requested a deferred route, Squide couldn't determine if the route was `public` or `protected` because it wasn't registered yet.
-As a result, for that initial request, the route was considered `protected`, even if the deferred registration later marked it as `public`.
+- Treating unknown routes as `protected`: When a user initially requested a deferred route, Squide couldn't determine if the route was `public` or `protected` because it wasn't registered yet.
+As a result, for that initial request, the route was considered `protected`, even if the deferred registration later registered it as `public`.

 - Mandatory wildcard `*` route registration: Previously, Squide's bootstrapping would fail if the application didn't include a wildcard route.